georgepemberton1998/sfia-3/README.md

 ### Jenkins
-<span style="color:red">What does the job do?
-What did we do with the UI?
-Anything else</span>
+Jenkins is a CI automation server that was used in this project by making use of a Jenkins Pipeline to allow automated deployment of the application.

 ### Kubernetes
-The application has been deployed into an AWS EKS Kubernetes Cluster.
+Kubernetes is a Container Orchestration tool that allows deploying containers into the cloud using the Kubernetes API.
+The application has been deployed into an AWS EKS Kubernetes Cluster for this project.

 ### AWS
-<span style="color:red">Networking
-Anything else</span>
+AWS is the cloud provider that was used for this project, all infrastructure used was created using Terraform with no extra configuration needed.

 ### Application
-<span style="color:red">image of frontend</span>
 <p>
   <img width="150" height="200" src="https://i.imgur.com/pydg9bI.jpg">
 </p>